Murder of the Grimes sisters: Edward Bedwell

 Willingham admitted he had been in the company of Bedwell and two girls in the early hours of December 30, but denied the girls had been the Grimes sisters.
 He also emphatically denied any involvement in the murders; Bedwell himself would later recant the confession he had provided to investigators, stating that he had only provided a confession after being held in custody for four days in the mistaken belief the police would subsequently release him if he did so.
+At the commencement of a three-day habeas corpus hearing beginning January 31, Bedwell testified he had concocted his confession due to his being the recipient of threats, bribery, and occasional physical violence throughout his interrogations.

+Two teenage cousins named Irene Dean (age 19) and Carol King (age 18) would later inform investigators they had likely been the two girls who had accompanied Bedwell and Willingham to the restaurant in the early hours of either December 29 or 30.
+Dean would state her cousin had "paired off" with Willingham while she (Dean) had been Bedwell's date.
+Minnie Duros would recollect having seen Irene Dean in the restaurant on other dates, but never in Bedwell's company.

 The autopsy reports upon both girls also supported Bedwell's recantation, as no alcohol or hot dogs were found in either victim's blood or digestive systems, nor had the girls been beaten to death.
 Furthermore, Bedwell is also known to have been clocked in at Ajax Consolidated Company, his place of employment, from 4:19 p.m. on December 28, 1956, to 12:30 a.m. on December 29, covering the most likely time of the sisters' abduction, with further records confirming Bedwell had been working in Cicero on the date he said he had murdered them.
-On February 6, Bedwell was freed on a $20,000 bond paid for by an individual from Champaign.
+On February 6, Bedwell was freed on a $20,000 bond (the equivalent of about $224,500 as of 2025) paid for by an individual from Champaign.
+All charges filed against Bedwell would be officially dropped on March 4 due to the numerous inconsistencies in his confession in relation to the physical and circumstantial evidence obtained and determined.
+Furthermore, Bedwell was officially classified as being a "mentally retarded individual".